Choosing the Right Rental Equipment · · 21 min read

 When renting and operating a concrete mixer, several common issues may arise, each requiring specific troubleshooting strategies:

 3. Excessive Noise or Vibration: If you notice unusual noise or vibrations, this may signal a mechanical issue.
-It’s imperative to stop the device immediately and check for any loose parts or damages that require attention.
+It’s imperative to stop the mixer immediately and check for any loose parts or damages that require attention.

 4. Concrete Curing Too Quickly: Rapid curing can be mitigated by adjusting the mix—consider adding extra water or incorporating retarders to slow down the curing process, ensuring optimal results.

 5. Difficulty in Cleaning: To facilitate cleaning after use, employ a pressure washer or a stiff brush to eliminate hardened concrete.
-Cleaning the appliance promptly after use is crucial to prevent buildup and maintain its functionality.
+Cleaning the mixer promptly after use is crucial to prevent buildup and maintain its functionality.

-In addition to these troubleshooting tips, it is crucial to recognize that 50% of injuries in construction arise from incorrect working methods, especially when using a rental concrete mixer.
-This statistic emphasizes the significance of following safe operational practices while using mixing machines.
-Additionally, a study suggests that 70.4% of injured workers in the ready-mix concrete (RMC) sector worked in production zones with fewer than 50 employees, implying that smaller operations may need improved protective measures.
+In addition to these troubleshooting tips, it is crucial to recognize that 50% of injuries in construction arise from incorrect working methods.
+This statistic underscores the importance of adhering to safe operational practices while using concrete mixers.
+Furthermore, a study indicates that 70.4% of injured workers in the ready-mix concrete (RMC) industry operated in production areas with fewer than 50 employees, suggesting that smaller operations may require enhanced safety measures.
+The case study titled "Worker Characteristics in RMC Industry" supports this by highlighting the need for improved safety protocols in smaller environments.
+By being mindful of these common issues and implementing effective solutions, project managers can not only streamline their operations but also significantly improve safety outcomes on-site.

 Final Checklist Before Rental